michael-slx/vagrant-arch64-base/readme.md

 See the License for the specific language governing permissions and limitations under the License.
 ```

-Please note that the base installation ISO disk image (`archlinux-2020.03.07-x86_64.iso`) is exempt from this license since it contains third-party FLOSS packages.
-All relevant licenses are available in the live system.
-If you think that license terms for any distributed packages haven't been fulfilled, feel free to open an issue ticket.

 This project is **not** an official project of the Arch Linux distribution.
 The Arch Linux name and logo are recognized trademarks.
 Some rights reserved.